CNMAT/CNMAT-Externs/readme.md

 ### 2. FFTW

-Download fftw [here](http://fftw.org/download.html), and extract the package.
+Download FFTW [here](http://fftw.org/download.html), and extract the package into our folder.

 Then, cd into the fftw directory.
 Since we are still supporting i386 processors, you need to configure `fftw` to build a universal version.
 To configure for i386 and x86_64: